juantc93/codechallenge/README.md

 ## Endpoint
 API code is stored inside the **src** code:

-To launch the server for the API, end User must move to *src* run the followind command:
+To launch the server for the API, end User must move to *src* run the following command:
 * uvicorn main:app --reload

-The api have the following endpoints.
+The api has the following endpoints.

 ***IMPORTANT***